2021 Boston Marathon

-The 2021 Boston Marathon was the 123rd official running of the annual marathon race held in Boston, Massachusetts.
+The 2021 Boston Marathon was the 125th official running of the annual marathon race held in Boston, Massachusetts, and 123rd time it was run on course (excluding the virtual event of 2020, and the ekiden of 1918).
 It took place on October 11, 2021.

 The elite men's marathon was won by Benson Kipruto in 2:09:51.
 The men's wheelchair race was won by Marcel Hug and the women's wheelchair race by Manuela Schär, both of Switzerland, in 1:18:11 and 1:35:21, respectively.
-The elite women's marathon was won by Kenyan Edna Kiplagat with a time of 2:25:09, in a result made official on December 20, 2022 by the Boston Athletic Association, following a statement posted by the Athletics Integrity Unit.
+The elite women's marathon was won by Kenyan Edna Kiplagat with a time of 2:25:09, in a result made official on December 20, 2022, by the Boston Athletic Association, following a statement posted by the Athletics Integrity Unit.

 COVID-19 impact and protocols

 After the planned 2020 edition of the race was canceled, due to the COVID-19 pandemic, organizers moved the 2021 race from its traditional Patriots' Day date in April to Columbus Day federal holiday in October (which is a federal holiday, unlike Patriots' Day, a local only holiday).
 It was the first time that the Boston Marathon was run in the fall.
 The Boston event was one day after the 2021 Chicago Marathon, and multiple wheelchair racers chose to compete in both events.

 Organizers also limited the field to 20,000 runners.
 Race entrants were required to provide proof of COVID vaccination or take an on-site COVID test yielding a negative result before the race.
 Participants were issued a bracelet to be worn through completion of the race, as proof of compliance.
 Runners were required to comply with local face masks requirements, and while using race transportation, but masks were not required during the marathon.